 1. Visit Key West for the endless summer

 Key West is known for its endless summer.
-You can visit Key West and enjoy warm temperatures while most other parts of America are freezing.
+You can visit Key West and enjoy warm temperatures while most other parts of North America are freezing.

 In January which is the coldest month of the year the daily average maximum temperature is 74 °F (24 °C).
 And even at night in January the temperature on average only goes down to 64 °F (18 °C).
 That doesn’t sound too cold, does it?
 The warm tropical climate is one of the best reasons to visit Key West.